FreakC-Foundation/FreakC/TUTORIAL.md

 FreakC is case-sensitive only with commands with [], other stuffs aren't.

 Most of the commands are just modified Batch commands, so you can actually apply Batch logic in it.

+Funny fact, you can print "Hello, World" using:

+	hello_world[]